cloudconformity/documentation-api/ReportConfigs.md

 ##### Filtering
 The table below give more information about filter options:

+For a complete filtering options, please check filtering API

 | Name  | Values |
 | ------------- | ------------- |
 | `filter.regions`  | An array of valid AWS region strings. (e.g. ["us-west-1", "us-west-2"])<br /> For more information about regions, please refer to [Cloud Conformity Region Endpoint](https://us-west-2.cloudconformity.com/v1/regions) |